Convert Traffic to Sales

 Be timely, don’t send canned responses.

 Yeah, I know we are all busy.
-But when people are trying to spend hard-earned money with you, they deserve your full attention.
+But when people are trying to spend hard earned money with you they deserve your full attention.
 Read their emails, their comments and respond.
-Thank them for their opinion.
+Thank them for their feedback.

 If they are complaining, check your ego and listen.
 Could you have done something different for a better outcome?
 Can you make this customer happy?
 Is there concern legit?
 We all make mistakes and I have found in our business that if you own up to them, most of our customers are reasonable.
 But they want to be heard and they want to be acknowledged.

 Test, Test and Test Again.

 The only way to understand what works is to try new things, but test the responses – we call this A/B testing.
 “The respondents clicked twice as often when the button was green.”

 Experimentation helps you to figure out the best strategy that suits your business.
 Because not all customers are alike, testing helps you determine who responds to what.
 Change your style of writing, change your look-n-feel of ads, change where you place ads and ultimately measure the results.